-If you enjoy art that make you question its very right to exist, look no further than scandalous music videos, which litter the pop music landscape from MTV's humble beginning to modern Vevo blockbusters.
+If you enjoy art that makes you question its very right to exist, look no further than scandalous music videos, which litter the pop music landscape from MTV's humble beginning to modern Vevo blockbusters.
 Certain music videos caused a stir when they debuted, and many received restrictions or outright bans by broadcast networks and YouTube.
-Music videos that caused controversy did so through glorified violence, exploitive nudity, questionable moral acts, or all of the above.
 In many cases, the videos asked more questions than they answered, not always a bad thing when it comes to artistic expression.
 Sometimes controversy, by bringing unwanted attention to things, creates change where it's desperately needed.

 A number of the most controversial music videos managed to surpass the negative feedback and went on to become seminal moments in pop music.
 Many sexy videos lost their shock value as the years wore on, and various rock music videos set the standard for acts who followed.
-But all of them ignited a firestorm of controversy, some of which continue to rage to this very day.
+But all of them ignited a firestorm of controversy.

 '(s)Aint' By Marilyn Manson